JessicaRudd/twitter-bot-python-heroku/README.md

 ![Python](https://img.shields.io/badge/Python-v3.8.3-brightgreen) ![License](https://img.shields.io/badge/license-MIT-blue) ![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat) [![Twitter](https://img.shields.io/twitter/follow/funsizeathlete.svg?style=social&label=@funsizeathlete)](https://twitter.com/funsizeathlete)

 This is a simple template you can use to build a twitter bot using Python and Heroku.
 I used it to create [@RResurgens](https://twitter.com/RResurgens).
-Learn how to make your own [here.](https://dylancastillo.co/how-to-make-a-twitter-bot-for-free/)
+Learn how to make your own [here.](https://dylancastillo.co/how-to-make-a-twitter-bot-for-free/) - update this link with my own blog post once complete.

 Why build a bot this way?

  1. It's quick and easy
- 2. You have full control over the bot's actions
+ 2. Heroku provides a ready-to-use environment based on containers that makes it easy to deploy code - smaller learning curve than AWS.
- 3.
+ 3. I wanted to learn how to pull data using an API, refactor code, and push code to a server (as opposed to just running code locally)

 ## Pre-requisites